mutazen/Your-cocktail/README.md

 ![Screen Shot Filer Results by type 1][screenshot-filter-type1]

 <p>
   At the time that we clicked the option, we can observe that the cocktails displayed have changed.
-That is because it is showing the cocktail that have "coffee" on their name and are alcoholic cocktails.
+That is because it is showing cocktails that have "coffee" on their name and are alcoholic cocktails.
 </p>
 <p>
   As result of this filter, we have found 9 coffees that have alcohol.